sameer182/Photo-App/README.md

 # Photo-App

-This the random Photo Application
+This the random Photo Generator Application

 > Swift